EricSmekens/jsep/README.md

     // Add a custom ^ binary operator with precedence 10 jsep.addBinaryOp("^", 10);

-    // Add a custom @ unary operator with precedence 10 jsep.addUnaryOp('@');
+    // Add a custom @ unary operator jsep.addUnaryOp('@');

     // Remove a binary operator